Best Loan Options in the Philippines: Compare Rates, Fees, and Terms

 Loan Amount - How much you borrow

 This is the total amount you borrow from the lender, also known as the principle.
-Carefully consider how much money you need and what you will use it for.
-Bear in mind that higher amounts mean more to repay over time.

 Loan Term - how long you’ll repay the loan

 The time you have to repay the loan is usually from 1 to 72 months.
-Shorter terms often mean higher monthly payments but less interest paid overall.

 Monthly Repayment – the amount you repay every month